The four things that make a great photograph and the one thing that doesn't

 I like this quotation because it captures the idea that seeing (and composition) is an active process, not a passive one.

-I once heard a story about the great portrait photographer, Jane Brown.
+I once heard a story about The Observer's portrait photographer, Jane Bown.
 Apparently, she would walk around her subject like a lion stalking its prey until she found the 'right' place to position her camera.
 "Oh, there you are," she would say to her subject.

 Composition also captures the graphic elements of an image: the use of line, form, colour, texture, balance, rhythm, pattern, even empty space.
 This also means the component shapes of the image, such as triangles and circles.